 Like many arbalests or heavy crossbows, springalds use devices known as windlasses to build-up tension in skeins, bow arms and draw cords.
 However, springalds have inward-facing bow arms and ballistae have outward-facing bow arms.
 A springald, at first glance, may look odd because they are not as common in movies and video games as ballistae are.
 Some springalds look very similar to ballistae (their only difference being in which direction the bow arms face) but other springalds, like the example below, look like bizarre wooden cages.

-We’ve already done a sufficient comparison for there is not much difference between these two famed weapons of ancient war, but it may be good to cap off what we’ve learned by briefly comparing a ballista to an arbalest.
+There is not much other difference between these two famed weapons of ancient war mechanically speaking, but it may be good to cap off what we’ve learned by briefly comparing a ballista to an arbalest.
 An arbalest is either a cranequin crossbow or a windlass crossbow.
 Below I will show a picture of a cranequin crossbow so you can see just how similar it is to a ballista and also how different it is from a springald.

 See how the bow arms of the crossbow and ballista face outwards while the springald has bow arms that face forwards until tension brings them inwards?
 If you see the difference, you now know what separates a springald from a ballista!
 Yay!
 Now let’s do a little test: what type of catapult is the bolt thrower in the scene of the Greek siege at the top of this article?
 Is it a springald or a ballista?